 Like most southern foods, chow-chow has a lot of variations and everyone thinks their way is the best.
 Being only an adopted southerner, I decided to try the recipe a few ways, both as a true relish and a chunkier array of pickled vegetables.
 Really, both were quite good, so do whatever you, or your grandmother, would like best.
 Chow-chow is often enjoyed as a small side served alongside baked beans or macaroni salads at picnics, and in this role, I like the chunkier version.
 It’s also excellent atop a hot dog or a buttery cracker, and in this capacity, the relish is best.

-Cut your vegetables depending on the type of chow-chow you’d like.
-Use a rough chop for thicker vegetables, and a dice or mince for relish.
-There’s a lot of flexibility in the spicing of chow-chow, so feel free to play around with flavor profiles.
+Cut vegetables depending on the type of chow-chow you'd like.
+Use a rough chop for thicker slaw-like texture, and a dice or mince for relish.
+There's a lot of flexibility in the spicing of chow-chow, so feel free to play around with flavor profiles.

 Though based on Mama E and Mamaw's recipe, I turned to a couple of my southern food bibles, The Lee Bros.
 Southern Cookbook by Matt and Ted Lee and Mama Dips Kitchen by Mildred Council, for reference.